fineanmol/plant-tree/README.md

-🌳 Updated on Tue, 30 Dec 2025 20:41:05 GMT
+🌾 Updated on Tue, 30 Dec 2025 22:30:35 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Code is like humor.
+When you have to explain it, it's bad."